Pro Mobile Conference 2016

 Following the final Break Out Session of the day was the hilarious return of Randy Bartlett, who took to the stage once again for his own seminar on ‘Transitions’.
 The perfect speaker to close the 2016 Conference, Randy used his trademark humour and video footage from his own gigs to show delegates just how effective good transitions are – as well as how disastrous bad ones can be!
 Encouraging DJs to see things from the point of view of the bride and groom, Randy demonstrated the importance of effective transitions during insensitive or negative moments, while also exploring important elements of speech, such as choice of language and vocal inflection.
 In true crowd-pleasing style, he closed the session by getting the whole room on its feet and clapping along to ‘Blurred Lines’ for a rousing finale!

-The full article can be found in Pro Mobile Issue 77, Pages 58 - 62.
+The full review can be found in Pro Mobile Issue 77, Pages 58 - 62.